phoebeJN/ISLR/chapter-6-Linear-Model-Selection-and-Regularization.md

 (e) For which model size does the test set MSE take on its minimum value?
 Comment on your results.
 If it takes on its minimum value for a model containing only an intercept or a model containing all of the features, then play around with the way that you are generating the data in (a) until you come up with a scenario in which the test set MSE is minimized for an intermediate model size.

-The test MSE is minimized fro the 11-variable model.
+The test MSE is minimized for the 11-variable model.

 (f) How does the model at which the test set MSE is minimized compare to the true model used to generate the data?
 Comment on the coefficient values.